gaultier/blog/wait_process_timeout.md

 So how do we implement it?

 Immediately, we notice something: even though there are a bazillion ways to wait on a child process to finish (`wait`, `wait3`, `wait4`, `waitid`, `waitpid`), none of them take a timeout as an argument.
-This has sparked numerous questions online ([1](https://stackoverflow.com/questions/18542089/how-to-wait-on-child-process-to-finish-with-time-limit), [2](https://stackoverflow.com/questions/18476138/is-there-a-version-of-the-wait-system-call-that-sets-a-timeout)).
-So let's explore a few different ways to achieve this on Unix.
+This has sparked numerous questions online ([1](https://stackoverflow.com/questions/18542089/how-to-wait-on-child-process-to-finish-with-time-limit), [2](https://stackoverflow.com/questions/18476138/is-there-a-version-of-the-wait-system-call-that-sets-a-timeout)), with in my opinion unsatisfactory answers.
+So let's explore this rabbit hole.

 We'd like the pseudo-code to be something like: